MarkWme/ARMProject/blog/Create and Edit Templates with Visual Studio Code.md

 ![Visual Studio Code Intellisense displays a list of properties](images/vscodeContentVersionPopUp.png)

+*Note* - if Code doesn't display the list, press CTRL + SPACE to manually reveal it.

 Here we see that Code is suggesting five possible properties that we might want to insert.
 You can see the three mandatory properties that we've previously discussed as well as two optional properties.
 Let's start with `contentVersion`.
 As it's already highlighted, just press the tab key and Code will add the property along with the colons and quotes needed.

     {